-To do so, right click on the links below and choose Save Link As to save the file on your system.
+Note: You may need to right click on the link(s) and choose Save Link As to save the file on your system.

-Head back to your desktop and select the Network Manager icon in the top right hand corner.
+Head back to your desktop and select the Network Manager icon in the top right hand corner and choose Edit Connections.

 Click on Add to create the new connection.

 Select Import a saved VPN configuration from the drop down list and click Create.